Ajn0r/pet-palace-api/README.md

 ## Apps

-The Pet Palace API has got # nr of apps, the different apps and their purpose is described as follows:
+The Pet Palace API has got 11 apps, the different apps and their purpose are described here:

 ### Profile app